BlackDice/lill/README.md

 	Lill.detach owner

 Detached object can be later attached again if you like.
 If you use any of the operation methods on detached object, error will be thrown.

+### Check for attached object

+If you want to check if some object is used as owner by Lill, simply call this.

+	Lill.isAttached owner

 ## Known limitation